runnerdave/gulp-practice/README.md

 Branches

-the repo is organized in branches to play with the different ways of accomplish the previous tasks
+the repo is organized in branches to play with the different ways of accomplish the previous tasks:

-    * branch master: uses plain css
+ * branch _master_: uses plain css
-    * branch sass: uses sass
+ * branch _sass_: uses sass
-    * branch less: uses less
+ * branch _less_: uses less